alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

 Compared with [Renaud Dubois](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_elliptic.sol)' implementation, the proposed solution aims to be applicable to several Weierstrass Elliptic Curves defined in a finite field $F_q$.
 The authors were able to exploit some assumptions on the properties of the adopted curve (secp256r1) which allow saving some computations and some checks, saving further gas.
 To extend the applicability to any elliptic curve it is inevitable to sacrifice some gas.

+The limitation of 16 state variables in the Solidity functions constitutes an impediment to the application of complex functions and calculations, such as those required for the verification of an elliptic curve-based signature.
+To make the procedures more efficient, it is mandatory to use the projective plane and calculate the points in affine coordinates.
+The proposed implementation makes use of [Jacobian coordinates](https://eprint.iacr.org/2014/1014.pdf).
+A further optimisation consists in adopting [Chudnovsky coordinates](https://eprint.iacr.org/2007/286.pdf), limiting the calculations for updates of the projective z coordinate (as made by [Renaud Dubois](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_elliptic.sol)).
+However, generalising the applicability to different curves inevitably introduces a series of computations that make Chudnovsky's application impossible.
+Introducing Chudnovsky coordinates requires the use of 17 state variables, leading to a compilation error.

 ## Project Structure

 This section explains the project structure, the main folders and describes the files content.

+### On-Chain code

 The project contains smart contracts to be deployed on a evm-based blockchain, and it is structured according to the best practice adopted by [nodejs](https://nodejs.org/en) and the deployment of the smart contracts was carried out via [truffle](https://archive.trufflesuite.com/docs/truffle/quickstart/).
-The interaction to smart contracts and the off-chain processes are implemented using [Python](https://web3py.readthedocs.io/en/stable/).

-### On-Chain code

 The folder contracts contain the smart contracts to compute the elliptic curve operations and to verify a threshold signature based on ECDSA.
 All smart contracts are located under the ```contract/appContracts``` folder.
 In particular:
 - *CompareECC.sol*: Contains calls to other smart contracts that implement generic operations on elliptic curves.
 This smart contract allows you to evaluate the gas consumed by the proposed library (EllipticCurveMaths.sol) compared to libraries found in literatures.
 In particular, the implementations of Repo1: [Witenet Foundation](https://github.com/witnet/elliptic-curve-solidity/blob/master/contracts/EllipticCurve.sol), Repo2: [Renaud Dubois](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_elliptic.sol) and Repo3: [MerklePlant](https://github.com/verklegarden/crysol/blob/main/src/onchain/secp256k1/Secp256k1Arithmetic.sol).